“He who needs less should thank God and not be discontented; but he who needs more should be humbled by the thought of

 The medal comes in a variety of forms, though the most popular is a design minted in 1880 in celebration of the 1,400th anniversary of our Holy Father St. Benedict.
 The traditional medals feature a cross, an image of the Saint and a number of texts related to the the use of the object.
 Our community of Gilbertines, as an English expression of Benedictine spirituality, have had their own unique design created as a way of encouraging unity and recognition within their community.

 The face of the medal includes an image of St. Benedict in profile.
-It is based on a sketch Prior Robert-Charles made of the statue of St. Benedict that welcomes guests to Charles House, their priory.
+It is based on a sketch Prior Robert-Charles made of the statue of St. Benedict that welcomed guests to Charles House, the first priory in Manitoba.
 A cross sits above the Saint’s head, separating two sets of initials from the Latin prayer: Nunquam draco sit mihi due!
 (May the dragon never be my guide!)
 Crux sacra sit mihi lux!
 (May the Holy Cross be my light!)
 The initials below the image — OSBCn — are post nominals formerly used by our group before we became Catholic and remain as a remembrance that the Holy Spirit has been active preparing us for our Gilbertine revival for over twenty years.
 And finally, around the outside is the Latin phrase: Eius in obitu nostro praesentia muniamur!
 (May we be strengthened by his presence in the hour of our death).
 St. Benedict died an holy death and this is a powerful prayer that we have the same kind of blessing at our final hour.